Rentadick

-Rentadick is a 1972 British comedy film, directed by Jim Clark and starring James Booth, Richard Briers, Julie Ege, Ronald Fraser and Donald Sinden.
+Rentadick is a 1972 British comedy film, directed by Jim Clark and starring James Booth, Richard Briers, Julie Ege, Ronald Fraser, and Donald Sinden.
 It is a spoof spy/detective picture, the plot of which involves attempts to protect a new experimental nerve gas.
+The film was based on a script by John Cleese and Graham Chapman but was greatly changed and has been described as "a missed opportunity."